Pierre-Joseph Redouté

-Pierre-Joseph Redouté ([pjɛʁ ʒozɛf ʁədute], 10 July 1759 – 19 June 1840), was a painter and botanist from Belgium, known for his watercolours of roses, lilies and other flowers at the Château de Malmaison, many of which were published as large, coloured stipple engravings.
+Pierre-Joseph Redouté ([pjɛʁ ʒozɛf ʁədute], 10 July 1759 – 19 June 1840), was a painter and botanist from the Austrian Netherlands, known for his watercolours of roses, lilies and other flowers at the Château de Malmaison, many of which were published as large coloured stipple engravings.
 He was nicknamed "the Raphael of flowers" and has been called the greatest botanical illustrator of all time.

 Redouté was an official court artist of Marie Antoinette, and continued painting through the French Revolution and Reign of Terror.
 He survived the turbulent political upheaval to gain international recognition for his precise renderings of plants, which remain as fresh in the early 21st century as when first painted.
-He combined great artistic skills with a pleasing, ingratiating personality which assisted him with his influential patrons.
+He combined great artistic skills with a pleasing and ingratiating personality which assisted him with his influential patrons.
 After Queen Marie-Antoinette, his patrons included both of Napoleon's wives – Empress Joséphine and Marie Louise, Duchess of Parma – as well as Maria Amalia of Naples and Sicily, wife of Louis Philippe I, the last king of France.

 Redouté collaborated with the greatest botanists of his day and participated in nearly fifty publications depicting both the familiar flowers of the French court and plants from places as distant as Japan, America, South Africa, and Australia.
-He worked from live plants rather than herbarium specimens, which contributed to his fresh, subtle renderings.
+He worked from live plants rather than herbarium specimens, which contributed to his fresh subtle renderings.
 He was painting during a period in botanical illustration (1798 – 1837) that is noted for the publication of outstanding folio editions with coloured plates.
 Redouté produced over 2,100 published plates depicting over 1,800 different species, many never rendered before.
 Of the French botanical illustrators employed in the French capital, Redouté is the one who remains in the public consciousness today.
 He is seen as an important heir to the tradition of the Flemish and Dutch flower painters Brueghel, Ruysch, van Huysum and de Heem.

 Early life

 Redouté was born 10 July 1759, in Saint-Hubert, in the Belgian Luxembourg.
 Both his father and grandfather were painters, and his elder brother, Antoine Ferdinand, was an interior decorator and scenery designer.
-He would never gain much in the way of formal education, instead leaving home at the age of 13 to earn his living as an itinerant painter, doing interior decoration, portraits and religious commissions.
+He never had much in the way of formal education, instead leaving home at the age of 13 to earn his living as an itinerant painter, doing interior decoration, portraits, and religious commissions.
 Eventually, in 1782, he made his way to Paris to join his brother in painting scenery for theatres.